remla23-team12/app/README.md

 ### Running Locally

-To run the application locally using Docker, use this command:
+To run the application (first clone this repository and enter the root folder) locally using Docker, use this command:
 ```
 docker build -t <TAG_NAME> .
 ```